serenity-is/docs/howto/how_to_enable_script_bundling.md

 Serene comes with minified versions of almost all libraries, including Serenity scripts, so this setting will speed up initial start time.

 There is a little risk that you should be careful about.
-If you manually modify a library script, make sure you minify it manually and modify its .min.js file too, otherwise when bundling is enabled an old version of that script might run.
+If you manually modify a library script, make sure you minify it manually and modify its .min.js file too, otherwise when bundling is enabled an old version of that script might run at production.

 ### How Serenity Modifies Your _LayoutHead.cshtml Includes?